bireme/wp2iahx-export/README.md

 # WP2iAHx Export

 ## Summary
-This plugin export the WP content in a XML file compatible with the iAHx format.
+This plugin exports the WP content in a XML file compatible with the iAHx format.

 ## How to use
 Activate the plugin and access `http://<domain>/?feed=iahx` to show the XML file.